moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 * 12345
 ~~~~~~~~~~~~~~~

-Example: Allow with a Positive prefix "match example.com/bob"
+Example: Allow with a prefix match "example.com/bob"

 ~~~~~~~~~~~~~~~
 Permits